Daniel-Mack/phrg-method-arguments-lab-pca-000/README.md

 Define a method, `#introduction_with_language` that takes in two arguments, `name` and `language` and outputs the phrase: `"Hi, my name is #{name} and I am learning to program in #{language}."

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-students/phrg-method-arguments-lab-pca-000/pulls) or [pull-request](https://github.com/learn-co-students/phrg-method-arguments-lab-pca-000/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Method Arguments Lab</p>